mellaadaktary/2420-Assignment1/README.md

 ```bash
 doctl compute image list-user
 ```
-- `list-user` specifies it to your account
+- `list-user` tells `doctl` to list all the images on your account.

 this command lists the all the private images on your account